-So your cat's belly hangs down and swings from side to side as she walks.
-It's normal.
+You watch as your cat walks away, and you see this belly flap swinging from side to side.
+While it might be natural to immediately jump to the conclusion that you need to get your cat on an exercise routine, it's actually a normal part of the anatomy.
 That's the cat's primordial pouch, also known as a belly flap or abdominal flap.
 This pouch, present in cats of both genders and more obvious in some breeds than in others, has a purpose.

 Just about every cat has a flap of skin that dangles back and forth as he walks.
 Carolina Tails explains that the reason behind the primordial pouch used to be that it was caused by skin becoming stretched out as a cat gained weight.
 Now, experts know that's not the case, even though there is no consensus on the actual reason for the primordial pouch.

 Sometimes, this extra jangly flap of skin has the nickname "spay sway."
 Carolina Tails says experts all agree that the primordial pouch has nothing to do with being spayed or neutered.

 Explanations for the primordial pouch are that it protects vital organs during cat fights, or it allows cats to be more flexible when running and jumping, or that the primordial pouch gives cats room to store some extra food when they overeat.
 Woman's World explains that when a cat is hunting, she may stretch out to her fullest body length, and the cat pouch may give her more room to stretch.
 If a cat gets clawed in the stomach during a fight, it's possible that the injury may affect just the pouch and not the cat's internal organs.

 It's also possible that this cat pouch is an evolutionary holdover that gives cats a place to store fat just in case they don't know where their next meal is coming from.
 Other animals have similar anatomical fatty areas, such as female rabbits, who store fat under their chin.